QuantEcon/lecture-source-py/source/rst/muth_kalman.rst

    :math:`y_t` as a one-sided moving sum of current and past :math:`a_t`\ s that are square summable linear combinations of :math:`y_t, y_{t-1}, \ldots`

--  a univariate autogression representation that depicts the coefficients in a linear least squares projection of :math:`y_t` on the semi-infinite history :math:`y_{t-1}, y_{t-2}, \ldots`
+-  a univariate autoregression representation that depicts the coefficients in a linear least-square projection of :math:`y_t` on the semi-infinite history :math:`y_{t-1}, y_{t-2}, \ldots`

 Then we’ll plot each of them